zouyajing/step-by-step-multi-sensor-fusion/README.md

 source ${YOUR_CATKIN_WORKSPACE}/devel/setup.bash
 rosrun ublox_driver sync_system_time
 ```
-Next step is to use PPSfrom the GNSS receiver to trigger all other sensors.
+Next step is to use PPS from the GNSS receiver to trigger all other sensors.

 The space transformation between lidar and camera is computed by 3D-2D PnP algorithm implemented by [heethesh](https://github.com/heethesh/lidar_camera_calibration).
 Two example pics of manually picking 2D pixls and 3D points are shown below.